Skip to main content

 Free · No account needed · Works on iPhone

 Lubbock moms: Covenant and UMC are both on the west side of town off Slide Road and 4th Street, and during Texas Tech game days that whole area turns into a parking lot.
-If you're due in the fall, know your alternate routes before contractions start — the last thing you need is game-day traffic between you and the hospital.
-Clapp Park's walking trail is a go-to for third-trimester evening walks — flat, quiet, and close enough to both hospitals that you're not far if something picks up.
+If you're due in the fall, know your alternate routes before contractions start.
+Clapp Park's walking trail is a go-to for third-trimester evening walks, and Mackenzie Park offers flat paths close to the medical district.

 Free app